temirovruslan/excel-skills-salary-analysis/README.md

 ### 🔍 Power Query (ETL)

 #### Extract
-- Loaded job and skill data from `data_salary_all.xlsx`.
+- Job and skill data was loaded from `data_salary_all.xlsx`.

 #### Load
-- Loaded cleaned tables into the workbook.
+- Cleaned tables were loaded into the workbook.

 📊 data_jobs_all
 ![2_Project_Analysis_Screenshot3.png](Images/2_Project_Analysis_Screenshot3.png)